CityofSantaMonica/analytics.smgov.net/README.md

 ```

 We are calling two separate scripts for Travis to execute.
-The first script is the `.build.sh` script which actually builds the Jekyll website (into the `_site` folder as per Jekyll convention).
+The first script is the `.travis/build.sh` script which actually builds the Jekyll website (into the `_site` folder as per Jekyll convention).

 > In our case, we have a "fake-data" folder for development so we remove that before we build the final website.

-The second script (`pre-deploy.sh`) is called before we deploy everything to Azure.
+The second script (`.travis/pre-deploy.sh`) is called before we deploy everything to Azure.
 Content is deployed to Azure via git, meaning `.gitignore` is respected and the compiled `_site` wouldn't be deployed to Azure.

 To fix this, the pre-deploy script gives Travis an identity for git, forcefully adds the `_site` directory, and amends the commit we were just building: